Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

-Developing a generator with pure 3D architecture design is an intuitive scheme for sequence synthesis~\cite{blattmann2023align}.
-However, it is very challenging to simultaneously learn visual features and sequential patterns due to the scarcity and complexity of medical data, while causing high training costs.
+\myparagraph{Factorized Learning of Visual Features and Sequential Patterns.} Developing a generator with pure 3D architecture design is an intuitive scheme for sequence synthesis~\citep{blattmann2023align}.
+However, due to the scarcity and complexity of medical data, learning visual features and sequential patterns at the same time is very challenging and imposes high training costs.
 To this end, we propose to factorize both learning by first pretraining a latent diffusion model (LDM) and then finetuning its sequence counterpart.
 In this way, the generator enables realistic sequence synthesis, while easing the training burden.